tue-alga/cartocrow/README.md

 And it depends on the following libraries:

 * CGAL (5.0) -- for implementations of computational geometry algorithms we need
-* gflags (2.2.2) -- for command-line flag handling
 * glog (0.5.0) -- for logging
 * ipelib (7.2.24) -- for [Ipe](https://ipe.otfried.org) input and SVG/Ipe output
 * Qt (5.15) -- for the interactive GUI
-* tinyxml2 (9.0.0) -- for XML parsing, used when reading SVG files
-* unittest-cpp (2.0.0) -- for running unit tests

 The version numbers listed are indicative.
 Newer (and possibly somewhat older) versions will most likely work as well.